This article is also available in Chinese閱讀中文版 →

 Browser: browser, canvas, image

-browser lets OpenClaw control Chrome — click buttons, fill forms, take screenshots.
+browser lets OpenClaw control Chrome — click buttons, fill forms, take screenshots. v2026.3.13 added Chrome DevTools attach mode, letting it connect directly to your signed-in Chrome session without any extensions.
 I use it for price comparisons, spec research, and adding items to shopping carts.
 But I always check out myself.
 The “last mile” involving payments never goes to AI — that’s my line.

 canvas is a visual workspace for diagrams and flowcharts. image lets OpenClaw “understand” images.